The Monroe Gazette Is Dead

 If so, you can become a monthly paid subscriber for $10.
 (Please don’t buy the annual plan.
 Substack doesn’t let us turn that off as an option.)

 Monthly subscribers get access to our archive, which goes behind a paywall after one year and can leave comments on our articles.
+You also get access to our subscriber only Facebook group.

 Other subscriber benefits may follow, but that’s it for now.